 Weight gain causes extra weight to gather in the front part of your body and this, like incorrect posture, takes your spine out of alignment.
 This places added stress on your spinal discs as well.
 Participating in some form of regular exercise and watching your diet to avoid weight gain will avoid this.

 When lifting anything heavy, it’s important that you lift with your legs, not your back, and that you avoiding bending or twisting while holding the heavy object.
 Incorrectly lifting, whether it’s a heavy box or weights, can damage your spinal discs by placing increased weight on your discs while you move in ways known to be damaging to your discs even when performing normal activities.

 If you or a loved are a young person living with chronic neck or back pain caused by degenerative disc disease, the way you deal with your condition will depend on the severity of your pain as well as whatever is determined from consultation with your doctor.

 The Discseel® Procedure

-The Discseel® Procedure is non-surgical, minimally invasive treatment known to be able to both seal and heal annular tears, the cause of degenerative disc disease pain, preventing further leaking and providing long-term relief.
-Using a natural fibrin biologic known to encourage tissue growth in other parts of the body, the Discseel® Procedure allows spinal disc tissue to grow and heal itself.
+The Discseel® Procedure is a non-surgical, minimally invasive treatment known to be able to both seal and heal annular tears, the cause of degenerative disc disease pain, preventing further leaking and providing long-term relief.
+Using Fibrin, an FDA-approved substance that is used off-label in this procedure, to encourage tissue growth in other parts of the body, the Discseel® Procedure allows spinal disc tissue to grow and heal itself.